 The Web publish feature makes publishing charts a simple and quick process.
 The feature is designed to provide URL addresses for charts that you can post on blogs, social media, websites or a content management system (CMS).

 Web publish can be accessed in the Analytics tab > File menu.
 Note you have to have opened saved chart.

-This will open the following window where you can change several settings such as size, format and weather the chart should be static or dynamic.
+This will open the following window where you can change several settings such as size, format and whether the chart should be static or dynamic.
 You can also add a comment to the chart.

 Two types of images are available for publishing:

 - Static image of a chart – published image will be a snapshot of the chart, meaning the image won’t be updated when data is updated from the source.

 - Dynamic image of a chart – published image will be updated with the latest data from the source.
 This update will happen automatically.

 In the Web publish tab, you will find all charts added from the file menu.

 Here, you can easily access and manage all charts ready for web publishing.
 You can view them in your preferred way:

 - Flat view – simple list of all charts,